Who is right about the benefits or harms of family life: Harvard University or the Catalan MP?

 The most important thing is the good quality of the relationships, avoiding conflictive relationships and focusing on healthy ones.
 The person with most friends is not the happiest, but rather the person who takes care of the ones he has.

-After analysing the findings of this detailed study, we ask ourselves…who is right about the benefits or harms of family life: Harvard University or the Catalan MP?
+After analyzing the findings of this detailed study, we ask ourselves…who is right about the benefits or harms of family life: Harvard University or the Catalan MP?